-Sex Offender Registration Program:
+Sex Offender Registration Program

 The Campus Sex Crimes Prevention Act of 2000 requires institutions of higher education to advise members of the campus community where they can obtain information provided by the state concerning registered sex offenders.
 It also requires sex offenders to notify the state of each institution of higher education in the state at which they are employed or enrolled or carrying on a vocation.
 The state is then required to notify the University of any such information it receives.
-Anyone interested in determining whether such persons are on this campus may do so by contacting the Chief of Police Benjamin Newman at bnewman@siu.edu.
-State registry of offender information mav be accessed at the following link: sex https://isp.illinois.gov/Sor/Disclaimer
+Anyone interested in determining whether such persons are on this campus may do so by contacting Chief of Police Benjamin Newman 801 N Rutledge St. | Springfield, IL 62702 bnewman@siu.edu

+State registry of sex offender information may be accessed at the following link: https://isp.illinois.gov/Sor/Disclaimer.